eeariass/eeariass.github.io/_posts/2020-10-01-junos-apply-path.md

 apply-path "protocols bgp group <*> neighbor <*>";
 ```

-If we add a new BGP peer, the apply path would be updated automatically.
+If we add a new BGP peer in r1, the apply path would be updated automatically.

 ```
 [edit]